What's the recovery like for Chin Filler?

 When to call your provider

-- White or blue skin discoloration — vascular compromise
+- White, blue, or dusky skin discoloration — possible vascular compromise

 - Severe or worsening pain